Early life and education of Donald Trump: Military school

-In four out of the five years Trump attended NYMA, he made its honor roll, requiring a grade average of eighty-five, though he was not in the highest ten percent of his class; Trump had a grade average of eighty his sophomore year.
+In four out of the five years Trump attended NYMA, he made its honor roll, which required a grade average of eighty-five; in his sophomore year, he had a grade average of eighty.
+He was not in the highest ten percent of his class.
 He earned a class geometry medal for a perfect score.
 Trump, who started alongside other cadets as a private, became a corporal his sophomore year and a supply sergeant in Company E the following year.
 As a supply sergeant, Trump ordered a cadet to be struck with a broomstick for breaking formation.
-In another instance, Trump discovered in an inspection that a cadet, Ted Levine, had not made his bed.
+During an inspection, Trump found that a cadet, Ted Levine, had not made his bed.
 Trump took Levine's sheets and threw them on the floor; in response, Levine threw a combat boot at Trump and hit him.
 Trump then grabbed Levine and attempted to throw him out of a second-floor window, according to Levine.
 In Trump's senior year, he was promoted to captain of A Company.
 One month into Trump's tenure, a sergeant he commanded shoved a cadet into a wall for not reacting quickly enough.
 Amid other hazing controversies at NYMA, Trump was relieved of his position and reassigned as a battalion training officer.

 As a senior, Trump was appointed to lead a special drill team for the Columbus Day Parade on Fifth Avenue.
-He became known for bringing women that cadets viewed as beautiful to the academy; Trump's senior year yearbook identified him as class "ladies' man".
+He became known for bringing beautiful women to the academy; Trump's senior-year yearbook identified him as class "ladies' man".
 By that year, Trump had become determined that he would assume control of Fred's business, the Fred Trump Organization.
-He graduated from NYMA in May 1964 with a B average; Trump's specific grades remained sealed after Michael Cohen, later his personal lawyer, told his high school, his colleges, and the College Board not to release his grades or SAT scores.
-Trump had earned only a few ordinary medals, so he borrowed twelve medals from a friend for his senior year portrait.
+He graduated from NYMA in May 1964 with a B average; Trump's grades remained sealed after Michael Cohen, later his personal lawyer, told his high school, his colleges, and the College Board not to release his grades or SAT scores.
+Trump had earned only a few ordinary medals, so he borrowed 12 medals from a friend for his senior-year portrait.
 At the academy's graduation ceremony the following month, Trump received a single distinction: an honorary saber for serving as a captain.
 As the Vietnam War intensified, Trump was able to defer the draft by choosing to attend college.
 In the summer after graduation, Trump worked for Fred at the Swifton Village apartment complex in Cincinnati.